The sustainable park (2)

 Rams horn gall oak wasp

 The ram’s horn gall oak wasp was first found in Berkshire in 1997.
-It is now quite common in the Park [Picture – Andrew Town].
+It is now quite common in the Park [Photograph – Andrew Town].

 We can spot new arrivals in Nowhere Wood, if we have time and patience.
 Anyone can do this if they walk through the wood often, thinking about what they see.
 It is much harder to notice species that disappear because the changing climate does not suit them.
 Species come and go from the wood all of the time.